AravindhRamanathan/to-do-app-react/README.md

 npm start

 # used a json server
-to enable json server
+to enable json server write this code

-npx json-server --watch data/db.json --port 8000
+# npx json-server --watch data/db.json --port 8000